Baked Irish Apple Cake.

 • In a separate bowl, mix all the dry ingredients: flour, baking powder, cinnamon and salt.
 Alternating the dry ingredients and the milk, start adding to the butter/sugar mixture.
 Fold in each batch until completely incorporated.
 Once the batter is completely mixed add to the pan.

-• Top the batter with the sliced apples in a circular pattern covering the entire surface.
+• Top the batter with the sliced apples covering the entire surface.
 Top the apples with the crumble topping.

 Keyword cake, dessert, fruit dresser, irish food